15 Healthy Pie Recipes to Serve on Thanksgiving

-But it's easy to make your pies with food you can feel good about—with help here from the team at Eat This, Not That!.
-Whether you're craving one warm or chilled, or another sweet or savory, there's a pie out there for you to enjoy—without any guilt or regret!
-Choose from one of these 20 recipes that use better-for-you ingredients that will fill you up without filling you out!
+But with a few simple swaps, it's easy to make your pies with foods you can feel good about.
+Whether you're craving warm or chilled, sweet or savory, there's a pie out there for you to enjoy—without any guilt!
+Choose from one of these healthy pie recipes that use better-for-you ingredients so you can crush those cravings without regret.

 Get the recipe from Petite Allergy Treats.

 This pie tastes just as good as it looks!
-Filled with cancer-fighting, fiber-filled cherries and nutrient rich oatmeal, it's a perfectly healthy way to end your meal and satisfy your sweet tooth.
-An entire cup of cherries has only about 100 calories and are a natural source of melatonin that can help put you to sleep after a long day.
+With fiber-filled cherries and nutrient-rich oats, it's a perfectly healthy way to end your meal and satisfy your sweet tooth.
+An entire cup of cherries has only about 100 calories and is a natural source of melatonin that can help put you to sleep after a long day.

 Get the recipe from Chocolate Covered Katie.

 Have you ever seen a pie so pretty you almost feel bad eating it?
-This naturally vibrant purple sweet potato pie is both vegan and paleo so you’re sure to be staying far away from any funky ingredients that aren't straight from the earth.
-While the color might make this pie extra pretty, you can still make this recipe with it’s more well known orange cousin that still reaps all the major nutrients.
+This naturally vibrant purple sweet potato pie is both vegan and paleo, so there aren't any funky ingredients that aren't straight from the earth.
+While the color makes this pie extra pretty, you can still make this recipe with its more well-known orange cousin that still reaps all the major nutrients.

 Get the recipe from The Endless Meal.

-A 5-ingredient pie that has no dairy, refined sugar or cooking involved.
-It’s super simple and nutrient dense!
-Don't be scared of the fat counts, they come completely from the natural fat found in coconut.
-Coconut milk and coconut oil used in moderation both have tons of vitamins that help fight bad bacteria and promote glowing skin.
+A five-ingredient pie that has no dairy, refined sugar, or cooking involved, this recipe is one of the best.
+Don't be scared of the 24 grams of fat—it's from the natural fat found in coconut.
+Coconut milk and coconut oil, used in moderation, both have vitamins that help fight bad bacteria and promote glowing skin.

-This pie is three layers of nutritional goodness and one that’s sure to impress!
-It's one that may take a little more prepping but with only clean ingredients being used it makes this pie totally worth the while!
+This pie is three layers of nutritional goodness.
+It's one that may take a little more prep time, but with only clean ingredients, this pie is totally the extra investment.

 Get the recipe from Running on Veggies.

-If you’re like me and officially checked yourself in to peanut butter addicts anonymous, you're going to love this peanut butter pie!
-Stick to a peanut butter without any extra ingredients and a Greek yogurt to make sure you're reaping maximum protein intake.
-It may not keep you clean from PB but it definitely sticks to a clean diet!
+If you love peanut butter as much as I do, you're going to love this peanut butter pie!
+Stick to peanut butter without any extra ingredients and Greek yogurt to make sure you're reaping maximum protein intake.

 Get the recipe from The Gracious Pantry.